|My Child with a 504 Plan is Failing, School Won't Help:

 "My child is in 8th grade.
 She has a 504 plan.
-On recent progress
+She received two F's on most recent progress

 I met with school personnel to request that she receive more help, the